Femoral Site of Catheter Insertion Associated With a Higher Rate of Bloodstream Infection

 Reference: Pitiriga V, Kanellopoulos P, et al. Central venous catheter-related bloodstream infection and colonization: the impact of insertion site and distribution of multidrug-resistant pathogens.
 Antimicrobial Resistance & Infection Control.
 Vol. 9, No. 189.
 2020.

-Be the first to comment on "Femoral Site of Catheter Insertion Associated With a Higher Rate of Bloodstream Infection"
+2 Comments on "Femoral Site of Catheter Insertion Associated With a Higher Rate of Bloodstream Infection"

 Leave a comment